hsantos10/emqx_tdengine/README.md

 ## Store data from a specified MQTT topic to a TDEngine table:

+'''
+# To start the TDengine docker image
+docker run --name TDengine -p 6041:6041 tdengine/tdengine

+# Access the container
+docker exec -it TDengine bash

+# Locate the TDengine server in the container
+taos

+# Create and then select the database
+CREATE DATABASE mqtt;

+use mqtt;
+'''

 1. Co
 2. Include code examples or screenshots if necessary.